kato-im/hubot-kato/README.md

 ## Configuration

 First, create a new Kato account for your bot.
-It’s best to create a new email, eg. `kato-bot@mycompany.com`.
-Then invite it to your organization, creating a new account.
-Confirm the email and set a name for your bot in its new account (that name shows up when it posts a message).
+It’s best to create a new email address, eg. `kato-bot@mycompany.com` and invite this address to your Kato team.
+Verify the email and set a name for your bot in its new account (that name shows up when it posts a message).

 Next, you will need to set some environment variables: